I see new traders losing their pants in the markets when it can be avoided.

 And these two trading principles are essential to survive in this business.

-As a trend follower, I come to understand that not all markets are created equal.
+As a trend follower, one of the trade lessons I come to understand is that not all markets are created equal.

 - Markets which are strong